LivePersonNY/MultiButtonEngagement/README.md

 ### Custom Configuration

 The settings of the engagement can be configured in 2 ways.
-Using `data` attributes in the `<div>` added to the engagement (see step x above), or by calling the `config` method on the `lpMultiChannelEngagement` object (created when js is loaded).
+Using `data` attributes in the `<div id="lp-multi...` added to the engagement, or by calling the `config` method on the `lpMultiChannelEngagement` object (created when js is loaded).

 #### Using data attributes